 8.2.1.4 Execute Software Operations with ChangeDUState RPC

 The software installation and uninstall operations shall use the ChangeDUState mechanism defined in TR-069 [4].
-The ChangeDUState mechanism is an asynchronous command that consists of the synchronous ChangeDUState RPC and returns a successful response or one of the fault codes mapped onto execStatus values as detailed in Table 8.2.1.4.-1.
+The ChangeDUState mechanism is an asynchronous command that consists of the synchronous ChangeDUState RPC and returns a successful response or one of the fault codes mapped onto execResult values as detailed in Table 8.2.1.4.-1.
 A successful response to the Update primitive triggering the Execute procedure means that the CPE has accepted the ChangeDUState RPC.

 Table 8.2.1.4-1: ChangeDUState Fault Code Mapping